Local and Mixing-Based Algorithms for Gaussian Graphical Model Selection from Glauber Dynamics: :

 From the discussion above, our strategy is to construct a test statistic to detect edges in $G$ by estimating the conditional expectation in Lemma~\ref{lemma: intuition}.
 We know this quantity is only useful when the conditions described in Figure~\ref{fig: updates} occur.
-Towards constructing an estimator, we will suppose that we choose a small $\tau >0$, and divide the length $T$ of the Glauber dynamics process into $k_{max} \triangleq \floor{\frac{T}{\tau}}$ intervals of length $\tau$.
+Towards constructing an estimator, we will suppose that we choose a small $\tau >0$, and divide the length $T$ of the Glauber dynamics process into $k_{\max} \triangleq \floor{\frac{T}{\tau}}$ intervals of length $\tau$.
 We will next show that with a careful choice of $\tau$, we can enforce that our desired events occur frequently enough to get a usable test statistic.

-First, for any pair of vertices $\{i,j\} \in [p]$ and $k\in [k_{\rm max}]$, we define the event $A_{ij}^k$ which records whether the updates of the pair $\{i,j\}$ occur in the required order in the $k$-th time interval.
-We write $I_{t}$ to represent the identity of the last update node on or before time $t$.
+First, for any pair of vertices $\{i,j\} \in [p]$ and $k\in [k_{\max}]$, we define the update event $U_{ij}^k$, where $U$ stands for update, which records whether the updates of the pair $\{i,j\}$ occur in the required order in the $k$-th time interval.
+We write $I_{t}$ to represent the identity of the last update node on or before time $t$. \begin{definition}[Update event $U_{ij}^k$] For $k \in [k_{\max}]$, let the interval $[(k-1)\tau,k\tau)$ be divided into fourths as below